 This is not to be confused with ‘vanity publishing’.
 This entails paying a company to produce copies of your manuscript.
 This is often done with the cheapest possible production values (such as stapled bindings) and a more limited (e.g. ‘for friends and family’) run.

 Vanity publishing is a viable option for sharing a personal project with a small, non-commercial audience.
-However vanity publishing is a minefield for unscrupulous companies that charge more than industry-average rates and have little to no selection criteria.
+However vanity publishing is a minefield for unscrupulous companies that may overcharge and have virtually no selection criteria.

 If your main aim is to get a story into a physical format for a small, existing audience (such as friends and family) at the lowest cost, this may be an option, but do your homework to avoid scams.